 “They’re the best in Europe, no question about that.
 In my time as a manager, I would say they’re the best team we’ve faced.
 Everyone acknowledges that and I accept that.
 It’s not easy when you’ve been well beaten like that to think another way.
 No one has given us a hiding like that.”

-Sir Alex Ferguson’s words after Manchester United were beaten by Barcelona in 2011, the second final meeting between the teams in three seasons with both times the Catalans proving successful.
+Sir Alex Ferguson’s words came after Manchester United were beaten by Barcelona in 2011, the second final meeting between the teams in three seasons with both times the Catalans emerging as winners.

 Rather than a single moment, it was several, pass after pass as Pep Guardiola’s side outclassed the Red Devils in arguably the most complete final performance the Champions League has witnessed.